AustinHLee2/FakeButton/README.md

 Default namespace: 2b92067e

-* Hardcoded the default namespace into the namespace EditText when creating a new user
+* Hardcoded the namespace into the namespace EditText when creating a new user
-* Also hardcoded the default namespace in the MainActivity namespace EditText
+* Also hardcoded the namespace in the MainActivity namespace EditText

 List of Users             |  Creating a New User